mulkmulkmulk/TekkenRTTDisplay/README.md

 follow **Part 1** below first.
 If you already have UE4SS working for Tekken 8, skip straight to **Part 2**.

+The're is an alternative crash fix at: https://github.com/lrobsky/TekkenRTTDisplay-CrashFix .
+I'll try to incorporate it into the mod later on.
+Check it out !

 ## Demo

 <video src="https://github.com/user-attachments/assets/638f9562-2f1d-4c6a-b08f-28c66dbb8b96" controls width="600"></video>